Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 - Possibility to set SSL/TSL Certificate.
 - Cross zone load balancing is best practice for a ALB.
 It is required to have atleast two AZ.
 - Round Robin algorithm to route traffic.
 - IP addresses are dynamic.
+- Possibility to use WAF - AWS Web Application Firewall.

 ### Examples